 SUNDAY HANDS-ON CHILDREN’S WORKSHOPS

+Sunday only!
 Children love learning about gardening and nature at our hands-on workshops.
-These are small-group sessions for 30 child participants (accompanied by 1 or more adults); each session will be repeated several times throughout the day.
-All sessions are free with admission to the show and located in the Fulton and Pope Rooms.
+These are small-group sessions for 30 child participants (accompanied by 1 or more adults); each session will be repeated twice during the day.
+All sessions are free with admission to the show and located in the Farm & Ranch Building.

 Children must be accompanied by an adult.

 12:00 Plants for Birds

 Kids will learn how native plants benefit birds and other wildlife by matching some of their favorite Arkansas birds to a native plant food source.
 Everyone will make a native seed ball to take home to plant.
 Native seed balls are made by mixing clay, soil, and seeds.